 - Become a Place to Learn: In the experience economy consumers can be relentless at gathering all the information they need before making a purchase.

-- Become a Place to Gather: Angela Ahrendts formerly of Burberry and now outgoing senior vice president of retail explains, “the store becomes one with the community.. that is the overarching vision of the future of Apple retail”.
+- Become a Place to Gather: Angela Ahrendts formerly of Burberry and now Apple’s Senior Vice President of Retail explains, how the Apple shops are “one with the community.. that is the overarching vision of the future of Apple retail”.

 - Become a Place to Serve: Focus on the quality of the service within the in-store experience.
 Ensure professionalism and training with a focus on the customer, not the transaction.